-Probert’s conceptualization of what lurked beneath the battle cruiser’s oddly shaped bridge helped set the Klingon style for the rest of the Star Trek franchise.
+Probert’s conceptualization of what lurked beneath the battle cruiser’s distinctive primary hull helped define the Klingon style for the rest of the Star Trek franchise.

-Yet another model of the Gr’oth, this time built digitally, was created for the 2006 remastered version of numerous original Star Trek episodes.
-Mike Okuda explained to Ex Astris Scientia that the ship came in two forms:
+Yet another model of the Gr’oth was created for the 2006 remastered version of Star Trek, this time digitally.
+Mike Okuda explained to Ex Astris Scientia that the ship came in two types:

 In early episodes, when it was very small on the screen, it was the original version of the ship, which had essentially no surface detail.
 In “The Enterprise Incident”, “Elaan of Troyius” and “Day of the Dove”, the ship was reworked somewhat to add surface texture.
 And, of course, in “The Enterprise Incident” we added the Romulan bird markings.